slidevjs/slidev/docs/guide/animations.md

 }
 ```

-To specify animations for only certain slides or layouts
+To specify animations for only certain slides or layouts:

 ```scss
 .slidev-page-7,